-In the example pictured above we're displaying the Connection Status, Baptism and In Serving Team badges.
-You can choose which badges to display by editing the Connection Request Board block settings as shown below.
+You can choose which connection badges to display by editing the Connection Request Detail block settings.

+From the Connection Request Detail screen, turn on block settings and open the Connection Request Detail block properties.
 Select which badges you want to display and click the save button.
 Those badges will now be displayed for anyone with those connections.
 Super easy!

-Also within the block settings you can use the Lava Heading Template and Lava Badge Bar to further customize the page.
+Also within the block settings, you can use the Lava Heading Template and Lava Badge Bar to further customize the page.
 The Lava Heading Template will appear above the person's name, while the Lava Badge Bar will appear below the person's details and above the attributes section.